najlae01/crud_framework/README.md

 The following tutorial shows how to set up Xampp and php : https://www.geeksforgeeks.org/how-to-run-php-programs

 Once you started the Apache Web Server and MySQL on XAMPP, open phpmyAdmin the administration tool for Mysql : http://localhost/phpmyadmin/ and create a database named "etudiant".
-The database  should contain two tables :
+The database  should contain two tables :<br/>
-A table named 'etudiant', that has 5 columns; id_etudiant, nom, prenom, age and cne.
+A table named 'etudiant', that has 5 columns; id_etudiant, nom, prenom, age and cne.<br/>
-Second table 'users', that has 4 columns; id, username, email, and passwd.
+Second table 'users', that has 4 columns; id, username, email, and passwd.<br/>

 ![image](readmeimg/database.png)